 FIGURE 2: Capsule is the major agglutinating antigen and leads to enhanced protection

 (A) ELISA geometric mean titer (GMT) of rabbit antisera raised to isogenic capsular polysaccharide (cps) +/- strains, binding to encapsulated (P1121) or unencapsulated (P1121Δcps) whole cell pneumococci.
 Mean +/- SD, n = 2-4 per condition.
-(B) ELISA GMT of sera raised to cps+/- strains binding to type 23 purified CPS.
+(B) ELISA GMT of rabbit sera raised to cps+/- strains binding to type 23 purified CPS.
 Mean +/- SD, n = 3.
 (C) Flow cytometric agglutination assay comparing the titers at which a 3-fold increase in percent agglutination of pneumococci is observed with rabbit antisera raised to cps+/- strains.
 Mean +/- SD, n = 3-4 per condition.
 (D) Flow cytometry agglutination assay comparing the titers at which a 3-fold increase in percent agglutination for strains in which the capsule genes and type were switched is observed with rabbit antisera raised to encapsulated P1121 (type 23F).
 Mean +/- SD, n = 4-5 per condition.
+The baseline percent agglutination was calculated for each individual experiment and ranged from only 2-10%.
 (E) Passive protection experiment in mice immunized IP with rabbit serum raised to cps+/- strains.
 Four hours later, mice were given an intranasal dose of P1121 and colonization measured at 20 hours post-inoculation.
 Mean +/- SEM.
 Kruskal-Wallis test with Dunn's post-test was performed for (A), (C) and (D).
 Unpaired T test was performed for (B), and Mann-Whitney test was performed for (E). ns, non-significant, **P<0.01, and ****P<0.001

 FIGURE 3.
 Drop in type specific IgG levels to CPS in nasal wash following pneumococcal inoculation

 (A, C, E, G) IgG levels to 6B CPS (B, D, F, H) and IgG levels to 23F CPS.
-Levels were measured in serum and nasal wash samples in (A-D) PCV vaccinated subjects and (E-H) control group.
+Levels were measured in serum and nasal wash samples in (A-D) PCV vaccinated subjects and (E-H) control group using WHO standardised ELISA.
 Each dot represents IgG levels from a subject expressed in ng/ml.
 Levels were measured from carriage- (closed dots) and carriage+ (open dots) subjects at the time-points indicated on the X-axis.
+Data are presented as GMC and 95% CI.
 Results were analysed using one-way ANOVA test and Bonferroni’s multiple comparison tests. ***p<0.0001, **p<0.005, *p<0.01

 FIGURE 4.
 Sera IgG levels correlate with mucosal IgG following PCV vaccination